 Newer company founded in 2016 with less industry history than competitors

 NEXT's professional liability coverage addresses engineering-specific risks like design errors and miscalculations that cause financial losses.
-It also ranks first for digital experience in our customer survey, making it ideal for consulting engineers managing multiple projects who can't wait days for traditional agents to process paperwork.
+It also ranks first for digital experience in our customer survey, making it good for consulting engineers managing multiple projects who can't wait days for traditional agents to process paperwork.

 2. biBERK: Cheapest Overall for Engineering Companies